Claire D. Cronin: Massachusetts House of Representatives

-In 2012, long-time State Representative Geraldine Creedon announced her plans to retire from public office.
-On February 14, 2012, Cronin announced her candidacy for the newly redistricted seat.
+On February 14, 2012, Cronin announced her candidacy for a newly redistricted seat formerly held by long-time State Representative Geraldine Creedon.
 She won a four-way Democratic primary with 33% of the vote, defeating Brockton Councilors-at-Large Robert Sullivan and Jass Stewart, and Southeast Regional School Committee member Mark Linde.
 In the general election, Cronin defeated Republican Dan Murphy.

 In the legislature, Cronin serves as the Majority Leader of the Massachusetts House of Representatives.
 Prior to assuming this role, Cronin served as the chair of the Joint Committee on the Judiciary.
 She is the first woman in the history of the Massachusetts House of Representatives to serve as chair of the House Judiciary Committee.
 In her role as chair, Cronin was the architect of the comprehensive House criminal justice reform bill and was the lead negotiator for the House of Representatives during the conference committee.
 This sweeping piece of legislation marked the most extensive reform of the state's criminal justice system in decades.

 Cronin previously served as the vice-chair of the Joint Committee on the Judiciary, and as a member of the House Committee on Ways and Means, the Joint Committee on Veterans and Federal Affairs, the Joint Committee on Economic Development and Emerging Technologies, the Joint Committee on Telecommunications, Utilities and Energy, and the House Committee on Post Audit and Oversight.

 Cronin announced Massachusetts' votes in the roll call at the 2020 Democratic National Convention.
 During the 2020 United States presidential election Cronin was a fund-raising bundler for the Joe Biden 2020 presidential campaign in the state of Massachusetts.

 On January 18, 2022, Cronin resigned from the House, and thus vacated her position as Majority Leader.